feidman/Creo_v1/README.md

 3. Based on the part number the drawing is given a target directory.
 This is broken out into a dirTarget function (or something like that), so you can change it to suit your needs.
 4. A data grid is populated with relevent information using jqGrid.
 This information contains the drawing description, target directory, and part number.
 5. If you click the column header for Color and Target Directory, it will toggle through all the options for every drawing at once.
-6. The data grid allows you to toggle between the target directory or just the desktop, toggle whether to override the existing file, and what color option to export it with.n
+6. The data grid allows you to toggle between the target directory or just the desktop, toggle whether to override the existing file, and what color option to export it with.

 **Next Areas of Improvement**